 - support efforts to deliver a world without nuclear weapons.
 We believe that far from making us and the world safer, nuclear weapons and their potential use by terrorists or their accidental use by a nuclear state, is one of the biggest threats we face.
 The traditional deterrence argument for the possession of nuclear weapons no longer applies.
 We believe that given the dreadful consequences of using nuclear weapons, there are no circumstances when they can rationally be employed.
 Terrorists are not deterred and rogue states must be tackled by other means.
 Hence we will decommission Trident and stop its replacement.
 We will redouble efforts to stop nuclear material getting into the hands of terrorists and rogue states.

 - concentrate on the development of small special forces units within the RDF and MI6 designed to undertake continuous worldwide operations against terrorists or states that sponsor terrorism.
 These forces will be superbly equipped and will undertake largely covert operations against threats and potential threats.
 In particular, we will use information and cyber warfare technologies to defeat and frustrate potential threats, while at the same time protecting the United Kingdom from cyber counter attack.
 We will proactively hack the hackers.

 - double intelligence and technology expenditure to £4bn.

-- ensure that sufficient funding is allocated to civil defence equipment, in particular the provision of respirators, protective suits, vaccines and medicines.
+- ensure that sufficient funding is allocated to civil defence equipment, in particular the provision of PPE, vaccines and medicines.